tekgourou/Splunk_Chrome_Extension/README.md

 - Maximum results limited to 50,000
 - Pattern grouping may not catch all variations
-- SSL certificate validation cannot be bypassed programmatically
+- SSL certificate validation cannot be bypassed

 ## Support

 This Chrome extension is not officially supported by Splunk.